 From the early days of the FPMT, monks and nuns have served tirelessly to help bring the benefit of the Buddha’s teachings to the far corners of this planet.
 Today, the FPMT International Mahayana Institute (IMI) community has over 300 monks and nuns who continue to serve throughout the FPMT in many capacities.
 The Sangha, by taking vows of renunciation, living in morality and having the space to focus on the Dharma, are an integral part of maintaining the existence of the Buddha’s teachings.

 If you would like to help support our resident DCI Sangha and create powerful merit by making a one-off or ongoing offering towards Sangha food, living expenses, or to support our Resident Teacher’s salary please consider helping using one of the following methods.

-- online with a credit card via secure Paypal (please be aware that Paypal take a percentage of each donation)
+- online with a credit card or PayPal account via secure PayPal (please be aware that PayPal take a percentage of each donation)

 If you make a one-off or ongoing support donation, please email us with the date, amount and any dedications you have.

 Imagine if you offered the equivalent of the cost of a cup of coffee each week to supporting the basic needs of the Sangha.
 This would be something you could rejoice in everyday (a lot longer than the enjoyment of a cup of coffee would last).